mastodon/documentation/content/en/admin/scaling.md

 Since we’re using transaction-based pooling, we can’t use prepared statements.

-Next up, configure Mastodon to use port 6432 (PgBouncer) instead of 5432 (Postgres) and you should be good to go:
+Next up, configure Mastodon to use port 6432 (PgBouncer) instead of 5432 (PostgreSQL) and you should be good to go:

 ```bash
 DB_HOST=localhost